 In most cases, the CRA will explain how they calculated your tax refund or balance owing, and you can find this information on your Notice of Assessment (NOA), under the heading Explanation of changes and other important information.
 Compare the line numbers on your NOA and their corresponding values with those entered into TurboTax.

 If you used the TurboTax online edition, use the printed or PDF copy of the tax return you filed using TurboTax or the detailed summary page of your tax return to do the comparison.
 If you used the TurboTax CD/download edition, switch to Forms method to do the comparison.
-If you need clarification or have any concerns, contact CRA.
+If you need clarification or have any concerns, Contact the Canada Revenue Agency (CRA).